Abdulrahman-Nasser0/netflix-clone/README.md

 ## 💡 About the Project

 This Netflix Clone was developed over approximately 15 days as a collaborative project.
-The frontend was built by me (Abdulrahman Nasser), while the backend implementation was developed by my collaborator Mina using Laravel.
+The frontend was built by me (Abdulrahman Nasser), while the backend implementation was developed by my collaborator Mina Milad using Laravel.

 ### 🛠️ Technical Stack Overview